 ● Gift certificates are available for purchase.
 Ask your instructor if you are interested.

-● Any cash must be accompanied by a note that clearly indicates who is making the payment and for which class(es).
+● Please attach a note to cash clearly indicating who is making the payment and for which class(es).
 If you’d like a receipt, please allow time in advance of class for one to be prepared.